lmmx/facet-validate/README.md

 ```

 - The first of these will say "Validation successful!"
-- The second of these will panic (for now), WIP...
+- The second of these will say "Validation of invalid JSON:" (but no explanation yet)